-A minimum of 75% of the investments of the product are used to meet the environmental characteristics promoted by the product in accordance with the binding elements of the investment strategy and the product seeks to invest a minimum of 50% of its assets in sustainable investments with an environmental objective, all of which will be via direct exposure to investee companies.
+A minimum of 75% of the investments of the product are used to meet the environmental and social characteristics promoted by the product in accordance with the binding elements of the investment strategy and the product seeks to invest a minimum of 50% of its assets in sustainable investments with an environmental or social objective, all of which will be via direct exposure to investee companies.

-Methodology to measure environmental characteristics:
+Methodology to measure environmental and social characteristics:

-For the percentage of revenues earned by investee companies which are from the energy transition sector, the Investment Manager uses its own estimates based primarily on data from investee companies' financial statements, but also using other disclosures that those companies may make from time to time.
+For the percentage of revenues earned by investee companies which are from the sustainable infrastructure sector, the Investment Manager uses its own estimates based primarily on data from investee companies' financial statements, but also using other disclosures that those companies may make from time to time.